martingt89/ProcessExecutor/README.md

 ProcessExecutor
 ===============

-Library for running external programs
+Library for executing external programs

 ONLY FOR LINUX